Introduction : For many years our

 group has been evaluating the behavioral and

-neuropharmacological consequences of
+neuropharmacological consequences of paradoxical

-paradoxical sleep (PS) deprivation.
-The
+sleep (PS) deprivation.
+The single platform

-single platform technique, developed by
+technique, developed by Jouvet et al., induces

-Jouvet et al., induces an increase in both
+an increase in both relative and absolute

-relative and absolute adrenal weights and in
+adrenal weights and in plasma corticosterone

-plasma corticosterone levels (data not
+levels (data not published), indicating its

-Moreover, several of the techniques employed
+stressful nature.
+Moreover, several of the

-for PS deprivation possess in their nature
+techniques employed for PS deprivation possess

-effects of PS deprivation technique, Silva et
+stress on the effects of PS deprivation

-al. exposed rats to four different
+technique, Silva et al. exposed rats to four

-manipulations: PS deprivation,
+different manipulations: PS deprivation,

-immobilization, forced swimming, and foot
+immobilization, forced swimming, and foot shock

-shock for 3 days.
+for 3 days.
 Following this period,

-apomorphine-induced aggressiveness was
+apomorphine-induced aggressiveness was compared

-compared among the groups.
-Increased
+among the groups.
+Increased aggressiveness was

-aggressiveness was observed in PS deprivation
+observed in PS deprivation and foot shock

 Among the behaviors altered by PS